NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     (obtained for example using stereo_gui).
 The type of transform can be set via ``--initial-transform-from-hillshading string``.

---initial-transform-outlier-removal-params <pct factor (default: 75.0 3.0)>
+--initial-transform-ransac-params <num_iter factor (default: 10000 1.0)>
-    When computing an initial transform based on features, either via the ``--initial-transform-from-hillshading`` or ``--match-file``
+    When computing an initial transform based on hillshading, use this number of RANSAC iterations and outlier factor.
+A smaller factor will reject more outliers.
-    options, remove outliers when this transform is applied by excluding the errors larger than this percentile times this factor.

 --fgr-options
     Options to pass to the Fast Global Registration algorithm, if